 When you’re ready, drive about 1 hour back to Shannon.
 If you’re into a cheesy medieval themed dinner show, a visit to Bunratty Castle could be fun.
 If not, explore the town of Shannon– and of course hit up your last Irish pub!

 Day 11: Fly out of Shannon Airport, and say goodbye to the Emerald Isle.
 Slán, and I hope you had a lot of craic in Ireland!

 Pin it for later!

 As always, all reviews and opinions are my own.
-However, I may receive a small commission should you choose to book any of the hotels or tours listed above.
-This helps with the costs of running this site.
+However, I may receive a small commission should you choose to purchase any of the hotels, tours, or products contained in this post.
+This helps to sustain the costs of running this site.